zik-uralov/daily-jokes/joke_history.md

 It approaches, and asks "may I join you?"
 - 2025-10-29 21:12:47: If Bill Gates had a dime for every time Windows crashed ...
 Oh wait, he does.
 - 2025-10-29 21:12:48: Being a self-taught developer is almost the same as being a cut neck chicken because you have no sense of direction in the beginning.
+- 2025-10-29 21:12:58: A programmer puts two glasses on his bedside table before going to sleep.
+A full one, in case he gets thirsty, and an empty one, in case he doesn't.